AChezick/Capstone2/README.md

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/non_feature_all_models.png )

 The two anonymized features that had the highest feature weights were Var1 , Var5.
-However, most of the counts for these features were zero value.
+Interestingly however, most of the patients had a zero-value for these two features.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/var1_5_Zero_.png )

 Here is the distribution for Var1 & Var5 for all the patients with non-zero values.
-Without knowing what either of these features map to, I decided not to drop them for modeling purposes.
+Again, only a few thousand patients had non-zero values.
+Without knowing what either of these features map to, I decided not to drop or edit these features for modeling purposes.
+There is simply not enough context to apply domain  knowledge for the features Var1 - Var5.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/non_zerovar1_5.png )